 The quarter-trillion dollar potential of post-COVID telehealth and telemedicine has garnered increasing attention—attention that’s fueling a wave of new entrants and innovation.
 But this new energy will need to be balanced with accurate clinical information and evidence-based research (EBR).

 The rise of telehealth and telemedicine as mainstream solutions has increased questions around the quality and outcomes of virtual care as well as the underlying data driving clinical decision-making.
-In the United States, the Evidence Based Telehealth Network Program broke critical ground with its efforts to demonstrate how telehealth can increase care access and to assess the effectiveness of telehealth care for patients, providers, and health plans through an established evidence base.
+In the United States, the Evidence Based Telehealth Network Program broke critical ground with its efforts to demonstrate how telehealth can increase care access and to assess the effectiveness of telehealth care for patients, providers, and payers through an established evidence base.

-As private and public entities continue to fund telehealth research studies and work to improve accessibility, expect to see more energy behind evidence-based telehealth, answering questions around patient targeting, the use of remote teams, and the differences between telehealth being offered as a choice versus being used to address access issues.
+As private and public entities continue to fund telehealth research studies and work to improve accessibility, expect to see more energy behind evidence-based telehealth, answering questions around patient targeting, the use of remote teams, and the differences between telehealth being offered as a choice vs. being used to address access issues.
 Additionally, keep an eye on continuing comparisons to in-person care, especially as chronic conditions continue to be a major burden on healthcare systems around the world.

 Successful application of clinical information and research in telehealth requires coordination across the increasing number of technology players.
 As Yaw Fellin, Vice President, Product and Solutions, Clinical Effectiveness stresses, “addressing this ‘last mile’ of virtual care will be an industry priority in 2023, starting with a focus on scaling the latest evidence-based care standards to foster alignment among stakeholders, including tech developers, patients, and providers.”

 Evidence-based practice (EBP) has its own challenges.
-As pressure increases to incorporate EBP, most organisations will find it difficult to execute on their goals consistently and efficiently.
+As pressure increases to incorporate EBP, most organizations will find it difficult to execute on their goals consistently and efficiently.
 Stakeholders may focus on artificial intelligence (AI) to close that gap.
-Vikram Savkar, Senior Vice President & General Manager, Medicine Segment of Health Learning, Research & Practice, predicts that, “in 2023, hospitals and health systems will seek out AI-powered solutions capable of standardising and accelerating the EBP research process so that continual clinical improvement becomes a core element in hospitals’ culture.”
+Vikram Savkar, Senior Vice President & General Manager, Medicine Segment of Health Learning, Research & Practice, predicts that, “in 2023, hospitals and health systems will seek out AI-powered solutions capable of standardizing and accelerating the EBP research process so that continual clinical improvement becomes a core element in hospitals’ culture.”

 2. Sculpting a complete patient story through compliance and specialty medicine